IceTank/mineflayer-auto-shepherd/README.md

 Ideal setup is a closed space with grass for the sheep to regrow there wool on there own.
 The bot cannot defend itself and will log off when it takes damage.

 ## Features
-- Automatic shearing off nearby sheep
+- Automatic shearing of nearby sheep
 - Auto eat
 - Automatic shear crafting and wool depositing
 - Auto queueing and auto reconnect
 - Integrated proxy to connect into the game as the bot account
-- Web viewer off the bots inventory
+- Web inventory viewer
-- Web viewer off the bots surrounding world
+- Web world viewer

 ## Installation
 1. Install [Node.js](https://nodejs.org)